pluginsGLPI/doc/source/GDPR/index.rst

 Automated action
 ~~~~~~~~~~~~~~~~

-Deletion will take place via a standard GLPI automated action that can
-be configured to run as often as you like.
+Deletion will take place via a standard GLPI automatic action that can be configured to run as often as you like.

--  Go to **setup > automatic actions**, and select the **cleaninactiveuser** action then configure it according to your needs.
+-  Go to **Setup > Automatic actions**, and select the **cleaninactiveuser** action then configure it according to your needs.

 .. figure:: images/GDRP-3.png
    :alt: